saoudrizwan/kamisama/README.md

 **`SIGHUP`**

 -   Usually generated when the console window is closed
--   On Windows Node.js will be unconditionally terminated about 10 seconds later
+-   On Windows Node will be unconditionally terminated about 10 seconds later

 **`SIGBREAK`**